 That said, train whenever you can.
 Sheiko Gold can respond to any number of training sessions per week.
 So if life makes your training schedule a little erratic the AI will still be able to figure something out for you.
 Just be aware that with an erratic training schedule you are more likely to receive strain warnings and the AI will recommend easier workouts.

 When do I use the app?

 At the gym.
 Use Sheiko Gold in real-time as you do your workouts.
-It’s intended to function like a coach training there with you.
+It’s intended to function as a coach training there with you and will make some adjustments as you go.
 The UI is not optimized for use as a post-training workout log and you may run into difficulties trying to force that way of use.

 How long do the workouts take?